 Diabetes drugs still face hurdles, Loss said.

 AstraZeneca Plc (AZN) and Bristol-Myers Squibb Co.
-(BMY) as well as Johnson & Johnson are attempting to bring diabetes treatments to market that excretes excess blood sugar into patients’ urine.
+(BMY:US) as well as Johnson & Johnson are attempting to bring diabetes treatments to market that excretes excess blood sugar into patients’ urine.
 London-based AstraZeneca and Bristol-Myers have been working for a year to answer FDA questions on dapagliflozin.
 The FDA is scheduled to decide on J&J’s canagliflozin by the end of March.

 The FDA also is weighing the risks and benefits of Novo Nordisk A/S (NOVOB)’s once-a-day insulin Tresiba after advisers to the agency determined in November the Bagsvaerd, Denmark-based company provided sufficient efficacy and safety data to support marketing of the drug.
 They also said Novo should conduct a cardiovascular safety trial because the drug may have higher heart risks than other diabetes treatments.